giantswarm/docs/src/content/ui-api/observability/prometheus/disable-monitoring/index.md

 ---
 linkTitle: Disable monitoring
 title: Disable Monitoring
-description: A guide explaining how to disable monitoring for a cluster
+description: This article explains how to turn off all monitoring for an entire workload cluster.
 weight: 50
 menu:
   main: